+We are focusing our development efforts on immune-mediated diseases of high unmet need and intend to identify additional indications to develop KZR-616.
 Immune-mediated diseases are conditions which result from abnormal activity of the body's immune system.
-They are characterized by immune dysregulation and the inappropriate activation of inflammatory cytokines is an underlying manifestation.
-This abnormal immune response can lead to activation of inflammatory T-cells and cytotoxic T-cells which can cause inflammation, tissue damage, organ damage, the generation of cytokines that are harmful to the surrounding tissue, or activation of macrophages (a type of immune cell), which can also lead to cytokine release, as well as cellular damage from free radicals.
+They are characterized by immune dysregulation, and the inappropriate activation of inflammatory cytokines is an underlying manifestation.
+This abnormal immune response can lead to activation of inflammatory T-cells and cytotoxic T-cells which can cause inflammation, tissue damage, organ damage, the generation of cytokines that are harmful to the surrounding tissue, or activation of macrophages, which can also lead to cytokine release, as well as cellular damage from free radicals.